Paraguay Residency Scams: How to Avoid Fraud

 Phantom fees, credential fraud, abandonment, etc.

-Verification Questions
+Verification Pillars

 Red Flags to Watch